michaelrbock/notes/books/designing-data-intensive-applications-part-3.md

 You can make a non-idempotent operation idempotent by including extra metadata. e.g. in Kafka, every message has a monotonically increasing offset.
 Including that offset in a write to an external database can tell you whether an update has already been applied.

+## Chapter 12: The Future of Data Systems

+### Data Integration

+There is unlikely to be one piece of software that is suitable for *all* the different read patterns for your data.

+#### Combining Specialized Tools by Deriving Data

+For example, it is common to need to integrate an OLTP db with a search index, cache, analytics systems, etc.

+**Reasoning about dataflows**

+If you can, it's preferrable to write all data first to a system of record, capturing changes, and applying them in the same order (via CDC) to derived data systems.
+This is better than concurrently writing directly to multiple datastores at the same time, which can cause conflicting writes.

+**Derived data versus distributed transactions**